Symmetry Properties of Quantum Dynamical Entropy: Example Numerics: Cumulative AFL in Quantum Cat Map

-\item \textbf{Anticommuting unitary operator.} When $N$ is even but not divisible by 4, the dynamics $U$ of the map~\eqref{eq:cat-2132} obeys the anticommutation condition $\{W, U\} = 0$.
+When $N$ is even but not divisible by 4, the dynamics $U$ of the map~\eqref{eq:cat-2132} obeys the anticommutation condition $\{W, U\} = 0$.
 In Fig.~\ref{fig:cat-W-AC}, we compare random partitions on the whole space to tensor product partitions with pseudospin-z measurement and no pseudospin measurement (identity channel).
-The respective bounds are $2\log N$, $2\log(N/2) + \log 2$, and $2\log(N/2)$ as shown.
+The respective dimensional bounds are $2\log N$, $2\log(N/2) + \log 2$, and $2\log(N/2)$ as shown.
 The pseudospin dynamics are $\sigma_z$, which contributes a constant one bit ($\log 2$) of entropy when measured.
+In all cases, the random partition has size $K=4$.